davidjohnbaker1/teachingExamples/data_science/hypothesis_testing/README.md

 So given what is known about finding observations in the tail, idea is that if we see anything in the tail, we have good reason to believe that it is surprising (the 12 foot tall person for one tail, 1 foot tall person two tail).

-What we then want to do is give both our H0 and H1 a distrbution and see if they are far enough apart from another in order to write your mom and say "look, I found something!" knowing quite well you could commit either a Type I or Type II error.
+What we then want to do is give both our H0 and H1 a distribution and see if they are far enough apart from another in order to write your mom and say "look, I found something!" knowing quite well you could commit either a Type I or Type II error.

-H0 and H1 capture some sort of measurment.
+H0 and H1 capture some sort of measurement.

 So how do we do this??
 Need to compare signal to the noise.